dafny-lang/dafny/docs/_includes/Types.md

 name (and thus the same signature), some rules apply.
 Recall that, for methods, every declaration includes a specification; if no specification is given explicitly, a default specification applies.
-Instance method declarations in traits, however, need not have a body.
+Instance method declarations in traits, however, need not have a body, as a body can be declared in an override.

 For a given non-static method M,